Macaulayism: Thomas Macaulay

 Thomas Babington Macaulay was born in Leicestershire, England, on 25 October 1800, the son of Reverend Zachary Macaulay, a member of the Clapham Sect, former governor of the colony of Sierra Leone and anti-slavery activist.
 His mother was Selina Mills, a pupil of the great British moralist, Hannah More.

 Elected to the House of Commons of the United Kingdom in 1830 as a member of the reformist Whig party, Macaulay was named in 1834 as an inaugural member of a governing Supreme Council of India.
 Macaulay spent the next four years in India, where he devoted his efforts to reforming the Indian criminal code, putting the British and natives on an equal legal footing, and to establishing an educational system based upon the British model and destroying ancient Indian teaching methods.
 Macaulay wanted the government to spend money only on imparting Western education and not on oriental education.
 He advocated the shutting down of all colleges where only eastern philosophy and subjects were taught, which involved introducing Indians to European ideas from the Renaissance, the Scientific Revolution and the Enlightenment.

-Macaulay held Western culture in high esteem, and was dismissive of Indian culture, which he perceived as stagnant and something which had fallen well behind mainstream European scientific and philosophical thought.
+Macaulay held Western culture in high esteem, and was dismissive of Indian culture, which he perceived as stagnant and something which had fallen well behind mainstream (without ever once reading or looking at the Indian texts) European scientific and philosophical thought.
 He once claimed that:

 A single shelf of a good European library was worth the whole native literature of India and Arabia.Essentially, Macaulay saw his undertaking as a "civilising mission":

 We must at present do our best to form a class who may be interpreters between us and the millions whom we govern; a class of persons, Indian in blood and colour, but English in taste, in opinions, in morals, and in intellect.
 To that class we may leave it to refine the vernacular dialects of the country, to enrich those dialects with terms of science borrowed from the Western nomenclature, and to render them by degrees fit vehicles for conveying knowledge to the great mass of the population.